Woman who told police she was too good-looking to be arrested is accused of killing mother

-LAS VEGAS (KLAS) — A 28-year-old woman who previously told police she was too good-looking to be arrested is now accused of killing her mother.
+A 28-year-old woman who previously told police she was too good-looking to be arrested is now accused of killing her mother, KTLA’s sister station KLAS reports.

 Hend Bustami allegedly killed her 62-year-old mother Wednesday morning, Las Vegas Metro police said.